 Pneumonia is a lung and airway inflammation that can occur in cats for a variety of reasons.
-Today, our veterinarians at Animal Health Services discuss the causes, symptoms, and treatment of pneumonia in cats.
+Today, our veterinarians at Animal Health Services of Cave Creek discuss the causes, symptoms, and treatment of pneumonia in cats.

 What causes pneumonia in cats?